cd-c89/rs/src/12_hicargo.md

 > with the standard Rust distribution, as `rustc` is, so it should already be
 > installed on your computer!

+- In a Cargo project, you can simply use `cargo fmt`
+- Play around the with the code, then format it, and see what changes!

 # Fin

-- You are done *coding* once your `hi_world.rs` file:
+- You are done *coding* once your Cargo project:
-    - Compiles, and
+    - Compiles via `cargo run`, and
-    - When run, prints "Hello, world!" or some other string that is school appropriate
+    - When run, prints the required DataFrame.
-        - The complete text of *Infinite Jest* is the boundary between appropriate and inappropriate.
-        - Emojis that are supported on some but not all of MacOS, Linux, and Windows form the boundary between some string and not a string.
-            - 🖾��￼fo9i?⛔󠀰🩷🫴✍
 - You are done with the *homework* once said `.rs` file is:
     - Visible, to me,
     - On the GitHub `271rs` repository you shared for the lab
+    - In a folder named `12`
+    - As a Cargo project.
 - If you need to review how to get files onto GitHub, review [the lab](01_rustup.md)